ncatlab/nlab-content/pages/1194.md

 It's hard to give a universal definition of "a type theory," but the following very general setup covers most cases.

-Generally, a type theory is formulated by the rules called _[[natural deduction]]_, which decalre the nature of each kind of type by a 4-step rule:
+Generally, a type theory is formulated by the rules called _[[natural deduction]]_, which declare the nature of each kind of type by a 4-step rule:

 1. **type-formation rules**, which say on which basis a new [[type]] can be introduced